ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 	</div>
 </div>

-Overall, a small majority of respondents (51.62%) are now using a module bundler to manage the dependencies in their JavaScript.
-Of those, 19.41% use Browserify, 14.02% use RequireJS and 12.17% are using Webpack.
+Overall, almost half of respondents (46.1%) are now using a module bundler to manage the dependencies in their JavaScript.
+Of those, 16.47% use Browserify, 13.46% use RequireJS and 10.5% are using Webpack.
 Webpack has been gaining a lot of traction of late and so it’s interesting to see that it isn’t all that far behind the two most well known tools in terms of usage.

 It’ll again be interesting to see how these numbers change as more developers jump on the ES2015 bandwagon and start using the tools that lend themself well to transpiling JavaScript using Babel.

-Overall though, it’s great to see so many developers embracing module bundlers and I’d fully expect the number of people not using a module bundler to decrease as knowledge levels continue to rise.
+Overall though, it’s great to see so many developers embracing module bundlers and I’d fully expect the number of people using JS module bundlers to increase as knowledge levels continue to rise.

 ---